Rights Now: 1994

 In the 1993/1994 parliamentary session Roger Berry MP won a place in the ballot for a private members bill, and for at least the ninth time since Jack Ashley MP, a Civil Rights (Disabled Persons) Bill was put forward to become a law.
 The wording had evolved over the years, this version having been updated by the disabled lawyers Caroline Gooding and David Ruebain.
 A national political scandal emerged when it was revealed on 6 May 1994 that the Minister for Disabled People, Nicholas Scott MP (and father of Victoria Scott, who was a strong supporter of Rights Now, causing much press comment), had arranged for over 80 wrecking amendments to be put by five backbench MPs who were hostile to the bill, while he maintained he was "neutral" on the matter; a miss-statement which caused him to have to be replaced soon afterwards by William Hague MP as the Minister for Disabled People.

 On 23 May 1994 "a group of disabled activists abandoned their wheelchairs and crawled into the House of Commons in an attempt to lobby their MPs.
 They were turned away at the normal public entrance - which is inaccessible to wheelchair users - and it took five hours before they were allowed into the parliamentary lobby."

-Perhaps the largest attended protest organised by Rights Now was on 9 July 1994 in Trafalgar Square and Whitehall, London, with an estimated 2,800 people protesting.
-DAN took part in the protest with their own action, delivering a giant 'letter' to 10 Downing Street for John Major MP, the prime minister (sources include: Rachel Hurst Collection, Disabled People's Archive, box 41).
+Perhaps the largest attended protest Rights Now organised was on 9 July 1994 in Trafalgar Square and Whitehall, London, with an estimated 2,800 people protesting.
+DAN took part in the protest with their own action, delivering a giant 'letter' to 10 Downing Street for then-Prime Minister John Major MP.